 - Groom actually used the studio's accounting tricks against them in a Take That! moment, telling them he was refusing to sell them the sequel rights because "I cannot in good conscience allow money to be wasted on a failure," cheating them out of the potential profits that would have come from a surefire hit sequel.

-- Sigourney Weaver was told that the studio lost money on the original Ghostbusters, despite it being one of the most successful films ever made, and thus she wasn't going to get any royalties from it.
+- Sigourney Weaver was told that the studio lost money on Ghostbusters (1984), despite it being one of the most successful films ever made, and thus she wasn't going to get any royalties from it.
 Supposedly she showed up with an army of lawyers and accountants to check the books, and the studio offered her an exorbitant amount of money to appear in the sequel to keep her from looking at them.

 - It might not have been Hollywood Accounting so much as the studio board being staffed by Manipulative Bastards, but Christopher Lee was hoodwinked into doing most of the Hammer Dracula pictures because the studio would tell him they'd already arranged filming and hired all the crew, and if Lee didn't agree to play Dracula they'd all be out of a job.
 Oh, and since they'd already made all the arrangements for paying the crew and finding locations, Lee would have to agree to not be paid full salary for the picture.
 Knowing this explains immensely why he didn't like to talk about that part of his career in later life.

 - Harry Potter and the Order of the Phoenix came under fire mid-2010 after a Warner Bros. accounting report was leaked.